LennMass/unmeasured_confounding_checker/README.md

 ```

 The sensitivity engine is plain Python (`src/core/`), so you can use it as a
-library, behind the API, or from notebooks — independent of the web layer.
+library, behind the API, or from notebooks (independent of the web layer).

 ---